centminmod/pretty-search-url/readme.md

 # Install

-You can upload contents of this repository to `wp-content/plugins/pretty-search-url` directory you manually create and actiavte plugin from within Wordpress Admin.
+You can upload contents of this repository to `wp-content/plugins/pretty-search-url` directory you manually create and activate plugin from within Wordpress Admin.

 Or for [Centmin Mod LEMP stack Nginx users](https://centminmod.com), install from SSH command line - replacing domain variable `domain.com` with your domain name: